imaware’s Testosterone Monitoring test is a quick and easy way to measure your total testosterone and monitor your levels over time.

-As the primary male sex hormone, testosterone is essential for developing reproductive organs, building bone and muscle strength, sexual function, hair growth and more.1 Though both males and females produce testosterone, it has a more significant role in the development and process of men and individuals born male.
+As the primary male sex hormone, testosterone is essential for developing reproductive organs, building bone and muscle strength, sexual function, hair growth and more.1 Though both males and females produce testosterone, it has a more significant role in the development process for men.

 Effects of low testosterone

 Testosterone levels gradually start to decline sometime after age 302 — this is a normal and natural part of aging.
 However, significant drops in testosterone levels can cause a variety of symptoms, some of which may be connected to serious health conditions.34 Low sex drive, fatigue, erectile dysfunction, depression, hair loss and irritability are all common signs of low testosterone.5

 There are also long-term health risks associated with low testosterone (low T).
 For example, low T can contribute to muscle weakness, cardiac complications and a loss of bone density, which increases your rate of fractures.67